Discrete SIR model on a homogeneous tree and its continuous limit: Continuous limit of the discrete model

 \begin{remark} {\rm The system of equations~\eqref{S-eq}-\eqref{R-eq} is similar to the system of equations of the delay model proposed in~\cite{DellAnna} for modeling the spread of Covid-19 in Italy. } \end{remark}

-\begin{example} [The classic SIR model] {\rm Consider the discrete SIR model on a homogeneous tree, in which an infected individual infects its susceptible neighbor with the constant rate $\eps$ and recovers with the constant rate $\mu$.
+\begin{example} [The classic SIR model] {\rm Consider the discrete SIR model on a homogeneous tree with the vertex degree $n+1$.
+Assume that the infection rate is constant, i.e. $\eps_t\equiv \eps$ for some constant $\eps>0$, and that the recovery time $H$ is exponentially distributed with parameter $\mu$, i.e. $\P(H>t)=e^{-\mu t}$ for $t\geq 0$.
 In addition, assume that there is no self-infection, i.e. $\lambda_{t}=0$ for $t\geq 0$.
-The corresponding function $\alpha$ is given by
+Then